Could we be witnessing a Smart Home Revolution? Heavy investment in the Internet of Things proves that this may very well be the case!

 Another interesting factor indicating the rise of public interest in IoT solutions is the recent 2016 Republican party policies update.
 At the high point of the 2016 US Presidental election, the GoP (the Republican Party) presented their policies update expressing their huge interest in the Internet of Things.

 The document expresses the GoP desire of expanding internet access.
 It also calls for new reforms that will help the IoT thrive.
-On top of universal broadband coverage and subsidies for the poor, they even call for the creation municipal broadband programs.
+On top of universal broadband coverage and subsidies for the poor, they even call for the creation of municipal broadband programs.
 The document also speaks of opening up the spectrum to pave the way for “next-generation broadband” solutions.
 However, the downside of all is that net neutrality may not be possible under a Trump administration.
 This is shown by the calls for competition on the internet and internet services, indicating the GoP stance.

 Europe, Asia and the IoT